Top 15 Things to Know Before Buying a Pop Up Camper

 8. Pop Up Campers Are Light Weight and Easy to Tow

 One positive of having thin walls and little privacy is that it makes for a very lightweight camper.
-Those just getting into the RV scene might find a pop up camper to be ideal because they’re easy to tow and often more affordable than other RVs.
+Those just getting into the RV scene might find a pop-up camper ideal because it’s easy to tow and often more affordable than other RVs.

 7. There’s Not Much Room Inside